-Initial care of peroneal tendon ruptures includes much of the same care recommended for ankle sprains; rest, ice, elevation, compression and anti-inflammatory medications.
-A 4-6 week period of conservative care is warranted before obtaining further testing such as an MRI.
+Initial care of peroneal tendon ruptures includes much of the same care recommended for ankle sprains: rest, ice, elevation, compression, and anti-inflammatory medications.
+A 4-6 week period of conservative care is warranted post-ankle sprain before obtaining further testing such as an MRI.
 Use of a walking cast or ankle brace may help to splint the peroneal tendons during conservative care.
 Most peroneal brevis tendon ruptures do not heal with mere conservative care and will require surgical repair.

 In severe cases of peroneus brevis or peroneus longus tears, including complete ruptures, treatment options do vary.
 Tenodesis (fixation of the tendon) of the damaged tendon may be completed by permanently attaching the tendon to the cuboid, calcaneus or adjacent tendon.
 For instance, in cases of severe peroneus brevis ruptures, the peroneus brevis tendon may be permanently attached (tenodesed) to the peroneus longus tendon.
 Other options include the use of supplemental graft material such as a split thickness graft from the Achilles tendon of synthetic grafting material.

 In cases of a symptomatic os peroneum or fractured os peroneum, the majority of cases can be resolved with simple excision of the os peroneum.
 Excision of the os peroneum can be performed with a general anesthetic or a local anesthetic with sedation.
-Recovery varies and depends upon the integrity of the peroneus longus tendon follow the surgery.
+Recovery varies and depends upon the integrity of the peroneus longus tendon following the surgery.
 The peroneus tendon will be weakened by excision of the os peroneum but will regain full strength over several months.
-Limitations on ambulation post surgery depend upon the surgeons impression of the status of the tendon post-op.
-Limitations may include non-weight bearing or partial weight bearing for a period of 6-8 weeks post op.
+Limitations on ambulation post-surgery depend upon the surgeon's impression of the status of the tendon post-op.
+Limitations may include non-weight bearing or partial weight bearing for a period of 6-8 weeks post-op.